rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 *  the laws are not designed for non trivial failures, introducing non-`empty` error information is likely to break them

-It is possible to implement instances that do a decent error management but it feels like this is done despite of the `Alternative` typeclass definition and its laws.
+It is possible to implement instances that do a decent error management but it feels like this is accomplished despite of the `Alternative` typeclass definition and its laws.
 To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

 Why errors are being overlooked?
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...